Is It Hard to Get a Personal Loan? Here’s What You Should Know

 You may have the option to visit the bank in person for a face-to-face customer service interaction The entire process may be done online

-Funds disbursement could take several days, possibly longer Funds might be disbursed the same day or within a day or two
+Loans typically take longer to process and you may have to visit a branch in person to finalize the paperwork Funds might be disbursed the same day or within a day or two

 Is It Easier to Get a Small Personal Loan?

-Another important factor that goes into how difficult it is to get a personal loan is the size of the loan.
-It’s much less risky for a lender to offer $1,000 than $100,000, so the eligibility requirements and interest rates for the lower loan will tend to be much more favorable to the borrower.
+Generally, yes.
+Loan size is another important factor that goes into how hard it is to get a personal loan.
+It’s much less risky for a lender to offer $1,000 than $50,000, so the eligibility requirements may be less stringent — and interest rates may be lower — for a smaller loan than for a larger loan.

-That said, there are exceptions to this rule, such as payday loans.
-Specifically designed to offer small loans with a very short repayment timeline, payday loans often have interest rates as high as a 400% annual percentage rate.
+That said, there are exceptions to this rule.
+Payday loans are a perfect example.
+Payday lenders offer small loans with a very short repayment timeline, yet often have interest rates as high as 400% APR (annual percentage rate).
 Even for a smaller personal loan, it’s generally less expensive to look for an installment loan that’s paid back on a monthly basis over a longer term.

 What Disqualifies You From Getting a Personal Loan?